-Type of fault Description SC RELAY (N°) Short circuit in the general sounder relay.
-OC RELAY (N°) Open circuit in the general sounder relay.
+Type of fault Description SC RELAY (N°) Short circuit in the general soundern relay or general fault relay OC RELAY (N°) Open circuit in the general sounder relay or general fault relay

-3.2.1.3- Moving through incidents.
+3.2.1.3.- Moving through incidents.

 Once the control panel has displayed any of the incidents described above, the user will be able to move among them using the "up and down" cursors and with the right cursor we will be able to see more information about the selected incident.